 Note the following considerations about the RefreshCache operation:

-- Refreshing the cache initiates the refresh operation, but the file refresh is a separate process.
+- Refreshing the cache initiates the refresh operation.
+However, file refresh is a separate process.
 You can set up refresh cache notifications to get updates on the file refresh process.
 The refresh-complete notification indicates that the file refresh process is complete.